tae898/starter-academic/content/authors/admin/_index.md

 # - Visitors
 ---

-Taewoon Kim is a PhD researcher at [CLTL](http://www.cltl.nl/) and [The Hybrid Intelligence Centre](https://www.hybrid-intelligence-centre.nl/).
-He's supervised by [Piek Vossen](https://en.wikipedia.org/wiki/Piek_Vossen).
-He believes in the future where human and machine intelligence complement each other.
+I am a PhD researcher at [CLTL](http://www.cltl.nl/) and [The Hybrid Intelligence Centre](https://www.hybrid-intelligence-centre.nl/).
+I'm supervised by [Piek Vossen](https://en.wikipedia.org/wiki/Piek_Vossen).
+I believe in the future where human and machine intelligence complement each other.